The Best Restaurants In MalibuThe very best spots to eat in and around the 'Bu, according to us.

-Malibu has long been a playground for the rich and famous, PCH road-trippers, and weekend warriors looking to make the most of their Saturday.
+Malibu has long been a playground for the rich and famous, PCH road-trippers, and everyday people looking to make the most of their Saturday.
 It’s the Hamptons of Los Angeles, only with way better beaches.
 But the food situation?
-That leaves a little bit to be desired.
+It often leaves something to be desired.

-A quick jaunt down PCH and you might notice a KFC and a few old seaside restaurants with skeletons at the bar.
-But scratch a little deeper and there’s much more to discover.
-From classic roadside seafood shacks to some of the best sushi on the West Coast, if you’re eating poorly in Malibu, you didn’t do your homework properly.
-Luckily, we did that for you.
-Here are the best places to eat in Malibu.
+Take a quick drive along the ocean and you might notice a random KFC and a few old seaside restaurants with skeletons at the bar.
+But scratch a little deeper and there’s more in Malibu and its surrounding areas to discover.
+From classic roadside seafood shacks to brunches with spectacular views, if you’re eating poorly in this town, you didn’t do your homework.
+Luckily, we did it for you.
+Here are the best places to eat in the Malibu area.

 Nobu is the official restaurant of Malibu.
 Combine world-class sushi with the best space on the coast, and you’ve got one of the most loved restaurants in California.
 To be clear, you are going to spend some money here.
 A LOT of money.
 But this is the legendary Chef Nobu we’re talking about here, and Oprah just walked in drunk with Spielberg - you’re not in Kansas anymore.